 Spinal muscle atrophy (SMA) is a serious heritable disease characterized by the loss of motor neurons, which are nerve cells that control voluntary muscle movement.

 Physiotherapy is focused on movement.
 It involves a physical therapist who will design an exercise program tailored to the needs of the patient to improve posture, prevent joint immobility, and slow muscle weakness and atrophy.

-Stretching and strengthening exercises may help reduce spasticity, increase range of motion, and keep circulation flowing.
+Stretching and strengthening exercises may help reduce spasticity, increase range of motion, and improve circulation.
 Some people with SMA may require additional therapy for speech, chewing, and swallowing difficulties.

-From very young children to adults, all SMA patients should be offered independent mobility and all the activities of daily living whenever possible.
+From very young children to adults, all SMA patients should be offered treatment to improve their ability to reach independent mobility and perform all daily living activities whenever possible.
 For older children and adults, walking should be encouraged with appropriate assistive devices and orthotics.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.